-Oven Baked Meatballs + Video
+Best Italian Oven Baked Meatballs Recipe + Video

 This post may contain affiliate links.
 Please read my disclosure policy.

-There aren’t many meals that are easier to make than meatballs in the oven, and there are so many ways to enjoy them!
+There aren’t many meals that are easier to make than homemade meatballs in the oven, and there are so many ways to enjoy them!

 Oven Baked Meatballs

-Our family’s favorite baked meatballs are loaded with fresh herbs and cheese, and they’re a snap to make in the oven.
 You’ll have SO much less mess making them this way than with a skillet of oil.

 Or, make a simple roasted tomato sauce or quick 5-minute marinara to serve with them with a plate of pasta.

 But honestly, there is truly no need for sauce.
-Oven baked meatballs are tender and juicy, even without sauce!
-This is a simple, no-fuss recipe that makes a magnificent comfort food meal.
+Oven baked meatballs are tender and juicy, even without spaghetti sauce!

-Tips for Perfect Meatballs
+Tips for the Best Meatballs

 Don’t over mix!

-Use your hands to incorporate the ingredients until they are JUST combined.
 Over mixing will cause your baked meatballs to be tough and dry.

 Substitute dry herbs.

-- 1 tablespoon dried Italian seasoning for the fresh herbs
+• 1 tablespoon dried Italian seasoning for the fresh herbs

-- One teaspoon garlic powder for the fresh garlic cloves
+• One teaspoon garlic powder for the fresh garlic cloves

-- 1 teaspoon onion powder for the grated onion
+• 1 teaspoon onion powder for the grated onion

-- Use a scoop to portion.
+• Use a scoop to portion your meatball mixture.

 If you lightly coat your hands with olive oil or cooking spray before rolling the meatballs, they will form better and crack less.